DarrMirr/seabattle/README.md

 # Seabattle
-Seabattle is my first application that I have wrote at Java
+Seabattle is my first application that I have written at Java

 #### Requirements